Therapy Creatively

 Therapy Online - Audio & Video,

 Therapy online can provide an easily accessible route to therapy from the safety of your own space, allowing you to access support at times that are convenient for you without the anxiety of travelling to and from an appointment.
 It can be a time to be yourself without fear or judgement; welcomed for the unique person that you are.
 Being in your own space does mean that you may walk straight from a busy home life into and then afterwards, out of therapy.
 For this reason, I strongly recommend buffering to allow time to move from life to therapy and back again.
 Buffering might be a few minutes of comfortable chat, or perhaps a breathing technique done together, or a visualisation to ground you before you move back into day-to-day life.
 Whatever works for you.
 Disinhibition is a written about part of online therapy.
 Its effect is that you might talk about issues or people more openly and more deeply than you would expect, leaving you wondering, Did I just share all that?
 Such disclosures can be overwhelming, it is my job to pace your sessions and to help you manage any feelings of overwhelm.
-Ultimately, disinhibition can accelerate your therapy, allowing you to share strong feelings, for example, of guilt or shame, knowing you are miles away from your therapist, safe in your own space.
-The therapeutic contract for online therapy is slightly longer than in-the-room as it has to cover additional issues, for example, what would happen if you had a medical emergency in session.
-In-the-room your therapist can call and direct the emergency services, but online, maybe miles away, your therapist needs to contract for alternative ways to summon help.
+Ultimately, disinhibition can accelerate your therapy, allowing you to share strong feelings, for example, of guilt or shame, knowing you are miles away from me, safe in your own space.
+The therapeutic contract for online therapy is slightly longer than in-the-room as it has to cover additional issues, for example, what would happen if you had a medical emergency.
+These are things we discuss before we start our collaborative sessions together to keep online sessions safe

 Crisis /Additional Support.